 - Dry Ingredients: In a separate mixing bowl, add and mix the flour, baking soda, and salt.

 - Combine Wet and Dry: Pour half the dry ingredient mixture into the wet mixture and partially mix on low.
 Add the remainder of the dry mixture and mix until the dough is fully incorporated.
-Transfer the mini eggs to a sealed ziplock bag and use a rolling pin to gently them (leaving some large chunks).
-Fold the crushed mini eggs into the cookie dough using a rubber spatula.
+Fold in 1 cup of the chopped mini eggs into the cookie dough using a rubber spatula.

-- Bake: Roll dough into heaping tablespoon sized balls and place an inch apart on the baking sheets and bake for 6-8 minutes.
+- Bake: Roll dough into heaping tablespoon-sized balls and place each an inch apart on the baking sheets.
+Place a few of the remaining chopped mini eggs into the top of each cookie and bake for 7-10 minutes.

 Notes